AlmirPaulo/Mobile_Home_Server_DevTool/README.md

 ## Commands and Usage
 All the commands are optionals.

-        usage: run.py [-h] [--open OPEN] [--port PORT] [--page PAGE]
+        usage: run.py [-h] [--host HOST] [--port PORT] [--page PAGE]

-        A Mobile Webserver for development purposes.
+        A Webserver CLI for development purposes.

         optional arguments:
-          -h, --help            show this help message and exit --open OPEN, -o OPEN  If you want to host on 0.0.0.0 --port PORT           The port where webserver would run --page PAGE, -p PAGE  The page to be rendered
+          -h, --help            show this help message and exit --host HOST           The host where the webserver would run.
+          --port PORT           The port where webserver would run --page PAGE, -p PAGE  The page to be rendered